-We continue to provide accessible goods and services to our clients and the general public.
 New or revised documents posted to our public website were prepared in an accessible format.
-Services were provided in accessible formats, or with communication supports, where requested and we continue to flag ongoing client requests for alternate formats and communication supports so that we can be proactive when communicating with them.
+Services were provided in accessible formats, or with communication supports, where requested.
 All requests and feedback were addressed in a timely manner.

 Information on obtaining alternate formats of documents and communications supports is available on our website(s).
-Information is also available in many of our publications posted on our website(s), in printed materials, and/or mailed inserts.
+Information also continues to be available in many of our publications posted on our website(s), in printed materials, and/or mailed inserts.